Mac and cheese is an uber-comforting classic, but smoked mac and cheese is a game-changer in comfort food.

 Undercook The Pasta

-To get a good smokey flavour with crispy, golden brown crust, you’ll need to let this sit in the smoker for a good 45 minutes.
+To get a good smokey flavour with a crispy, golden-brown crust, you’ll need to let this sit in the smoker for a good 45 minutes.
 This means undercooking the pasta is crucial to ensuring a perfectly cooked pasta after smoking.

 My macaroni had a recommended cooking time of 8-9 minutes so I cooked mine for 5 minutes and that seemed to be perfect.
 If you’re using bigger macaroni, try cutting the cooking time in half.